lukebemishprojects/Immaculate/README.md

         java() // Includes all *.java files from each source set in this workflow sources() // Includes all files from each source set java {
-            include '**/package-info.java' // The included files can be further filtered using Ant-style patterns }
+            include "**/package-info.java" // The included files may be further filtered using Ant-style patterns }
-        files.from('some-file.txt') // You can also manually declare files to include }
+        files.from("some-file.txt") // You may also manually declare files to include }
 }
 ```